YaoYinYing/esm/README.md

 The `--cpu-offload` flag can be useful for making predictions on longer sequences.
 It will attempt to offload some parameters to the CPU RAM, rather than storing on GPU.

-Finally, the ablation experiments for LMs of varying sizes [Lin et al. 2022 table S1](https://www.science.org/doi/abs/10.1126/science.ade2574) are released as `esm.pretrained.esmfold_structure_module_only_*()`.
+Finally, the ablation experiments for LMs of varying sizes [Lin et al. 2022 table S1](https://www.science.org/doi/abs/10.1126/science.ade2574) are released as `esm2.pretrained.esmfold_structure_module_only_*()`.
 We don't recommend using these models for structure prediction.

 ### Compute embeddings in bulk from FASTA <a name="bulk_fasta"></a>